 How To Use The Ordinary Glucoside Foaming Cleanser

-Use both in your morning and evening skincare routines.
+You can use the cleanser in your morning and/or evening skincare routines.
 You can use it alone as your AM cleanse.
 For your evening cleanse, you can use this as your only cleanser or pair it with an oil-based cleanser as the second step of a double cleanse.

 Massage the cleanser into wet skin and rinse with water.
 The Ordinary notes if you experience irritation or a negative reaction, rinse, stop using it and consult a physician.
 Only use on unbroken skin.